govau/notify/api/README.md

 Then create a working database with the command `createdb notification_api`.

 ## To run the application

-Then, run `make setup` to install dependencies.
+Then, run `make install` to install dependencies.

 , set up your environment, and initialise the database.